-The Aztec Empire had city-states that ruled mostly independently and paid tribute to the emperor.
+The Aztec Empire had city-states that were mostly independently and paid tribute to their emperor.
 In 1498, The Aztecs formed the Triple Alliance with the Acolhua in Texcoco and the Tepaneca in Tlacopan.
 Combined, the Triple Alliance represented a powerful military and economic force.
 The alliance was sustained through trade and a shared culture.

 The Aztecs worshiped many gods.
 Some of the main gods were Huitzilopochtli, the god of war, sun, and sacrifice, and Quetzalcoatl, the god of life and wind.
 Priests performed ceremonies to make sure that the gods were always pleased.
-The Aztecs practiced daily human sacrifices to their gods at the top of ziggurats.
+The Aztecs practiced human sacrifices to their gods at the top of large ziggurats.

-In 1521 the mighty Aztec Empire was conquered by Spanish conquistadors.
+In 1521, the mighty Aztec Empire was conquered by Spanish conquistadors.
 Believing that he was the god Quetzalcoatl, the Aztec emperor Montezuma II welcomed the Spanish conquistador Hernan Cortez, who later turned the Triple Alliance against the Aztecs and took over Tenochtitlan.